ProtonMail/gopenpgp/index.md

   - Increasing the default key-derivation (S2K) cost parameters
 - Added a high-level wrapper library, the "[GopenPGP library](https://github.com/ProtonMail/gopenpgp)" which provides a simple API for common operations such as key generation, encryption, decryption, signing, and verification, and which is compatible with go-mobile

+# Contribute to GopenPGP

+We welcome contributions and feedback from the community.
 We will continuously improve the library to better our documentation and API, while fixing bugs and building out new features in both the library and the GopenPGP Wrapper.
-We invite feedback and contributions, as well as security issues, at [https://github.com/ProtonMail/gopenpgp](https://github.com/ProtonMail/gopenpgp) and [https://github.com/ProtonMail/crypto](https://github.com/ProtonMail/crypto).
+We invite feedback and contributions, as well as security issues, at https://github.com/ProtonMail/gopenpgp](https://github.com/ProtonMail/gopenpgp) and [https://github.com/ProtonMail/crypto](https://github.com/ProtonMail/crypto).

-_Update May 8, 2019: We are currently in discussions with the maintainers of the [original golang crypto library](https://github.com/golang/crypto/) to include our improvements there.
-Whether this happens or not, we will continue to improve, maintain, and audit both this fork and the GopenPGP wrapper library._

 # Supporters